 It was customary in those days to have the student “cut grass” for many days, to become thoroughly familiar with the controls.
 As the plane was a one seater, no instructor would go along to teach the student.
 There was a governor on the engine to hold the power down and keep the plane on the ground.
 My fourth trip down the field “grass cutting” caught a side wind and the plane soared about ten feet in the air.
 It felt like a hundred feet.
 Curtiss was alarmed, because at that stage in aviation an injured or killed woman would have been the worst publicity.
 However, and perhaps because I didn’t know enough to be afraid, I landed safely.
 Two days later, I asked Curtiss to take the governor off the engine, and he finally agreed.
 I stepped into the little old 35 hp ship, waved a flippant good-bye and took right off, flew around the field and made a good landing.
 I have never found that any woman antedated that flight.

 She became a professional exhibition pilot and worked for Curtiss as a test pilot—the first woman in that occupation.
-She is said to have earned as much as $5,000 per week with Curtiss, nearly $125,000 in 2017 dollars.
+She is said to have earned as much as $5,000 per week with Curtiss, nearly $133,000 in 2018 U.S. dollars.

 On 6 September 1948, Blanche Scott was the first woman to fly in a jet-powered aircraft when she rode with Major Charles E. (“Chuck”) Yeager, U.S. Air Force, in a two-place Lockheed TF-80C Shooting Star (later redesignated T-33A).

 Blanche Stuart Scott ² was born 8 April 1885 ³ at Rochester, New York.
 Her father was James C.S.
 Scott, owner of Scott’s Hoof Paste Co., Inc., of Rochester, and her mother was Belle J. Herendeen Scott.
 Mr. Scott died in 1904.
 Mrs. Scott continued to run the business.